Noname057(16): Italy

-The Netherlands
+Netherlands

 The group carried out DDOS attacks against websites of several Dutch ports in Q1 of 2023.
 Port authorities state that their internal systems were not compromised or affected.
 The group hints that the attacks are in response to the Dutch plan to buy Swiss tanks for Ukraine.

 In August 2023 Dutch organizations have been targeted by DDoS attacks according to the Netherlands' National Cyber Security Centre NCSC.
 The pro-Russian or Russia aligned hacker group NoName057(16)claimed responsibility for these attacks, which had limited impact on the targeted organizations.
 NoName057(16) is known for politically motivated attacks associated with Russia or could be hired by Russian actors as cyber-mercenaries.

 On 4 November 2023 A DDoS (Distributed Denial of Service) attack involves bombarding computer systems with a substantial amount of internet traffic, aiming to overwhelm and disrupt them.
 NoName05716, a pro-Russian "hacktivist" group, is currently conducting such attacks on Dutch organizations in response to Dutch support for Ukraine in its conflict with Russia.
 Translink, a company affected by the attacks, reported that their website experienced temporary unavailability due to the ongoing DDoS attack.
 Despite the disruption, the ov-chipkaart, a public transportation smart card, remains operational for travelers, and Translink anticipates resolving the issue by Saturday afternoon.